wiebebuis/atv_pcc/content/Patronen en principes.md

 ---

-[[1]](#_ftnref1) In muziek is variatie en verandering van patronen een essentieel kenmerk van muziek die we kunnen waarderen; we willen wel geboeid worden en ons niet "vervelen", tenzij we het hebben over meditatieve muziek met veel herhaling en weinig verandering waarmee we in een staat van rust willen worden gebracht.
+In muziek is variatie en verandering van patronen een essentieel kenmerk van muziek die we kunnen waarderen; we willen wel geboeid worden en ons niet "vervelen", tenzij we het hebben over meditatieve muziek met veel herhaling en weinig verandering waarmee we in een staat van rust willen worden gebracht.

-[[2]](#_ftnref2) Vergelijk Novak's definitie van concept: "a perceived regularity or pattern in events or objects, or records of events or objects, designated by a label".
+Vergelijk Novak's definitie van concept: "a perceived regularity or pattern in events or objects, or records of events or objects, designated by a label".
 John D. Novak, _Learning, Creating and Using Knowledge._

-[[3]](#_ftnref3) dat is zeker het geval in muziek, waarbij we een verwachtingspatroon opbouwen terwijl we "onderweg" zijn.

-[[4]](#_ftnref4) in muziek is dat meestal/heel vaak het geval